sam-andaluri/monitoring-workshop/exercises/4-recording-rules/README.md

 ### Observe

 If you look at the average CPU usage it's 33.3%.
-Customer says there are occassions when their application had slowed down significantly.
+Let's say a customer says there are occassions when their application had slowed down significantly.
 But the data says probably this node was used only 1/3.
-This is how averages mislead us.
+This is how averages mislead us since they hide outliers.

 A better way is to look at percentiles.
-If you look at our Monitoring within HPC Stack, we adopted 99th, 95th and 90th percentiles to capture these tails.
+If you look at our Monitoring within HPC Stack, we adopted 99th, 95th and 90th percentiles to capture the tails.
 If you look at the 95th and 90th percentiles in the example below, you can see the 100% usage missed by averages.

 Sorted values (ascending):